refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `getIdentity`

-`authProvider`'s `getUserIdentity` method renamed to `getIdentity`, which requires promises to be resolved in all cases, with a return type of `IdentityResponse`
+`authProvider`'s `getUserIdentity` method was renamed to `getIdentity`, which requires promises to be resolved in all cases, with a return type of `IdentityResponse`

 ```diff
 const authProvider: AuthProvider = {